 - Are mainly for doctors

 - Summarize the current medical knowledge

-- Ensure that people get the right treatment and care
+- ▶ Ensure that people get the right treatment and care

 - Get regular reviews and updates

 Experts weigh the benefits and harms of procedures and treatments.
 Based on this information, they give detailed recommendations.
+BCAN provides links to the most recent bladder cancer guidelines on our website.
+Visit BCAN.org/bladder-cancer-treatment-guidelines to learn more.